-Risks of Concrete Sweating
+What are the Risks of Concrete Sweating?

-From an equipment perspective, sweating slabs can make it difficult for forklifts, carts, and other equipment to stop, which could lead to them crashing into walls, other equipment, and people or even sliding off loading docks.
+From an equipment perspective, sweating slabs can make it difficult for forklifts, carts, and other equipment to stop, which could lead to them crashing into walls, other equipment and people or even sliding off loading docks.
 Not only does this cause expensive damage, but it could put your employees’ health at risk.

 Moisture buildup can also damage products by dampening packaging and paper or by rusting metal.
 In most cases, this will cost you even more money as those products may become unusable.

-How to Prevent Sweating Slabs
+How to Prevent Sweating Slabs?

 Depending on the cause of your sweating slabs, there are a number of solutions available.

 ● HVLS Fans - By far the simplest and most cost-effective solution, a high volume, low speed fan can significantly reduce or even eliminate Sweating Slab Syndrome.
 These fans rotate large amounts of air throughout your facility to minimize ceiling-to-floor temperature differentials.
 They also increase surface evaporation to prevent moisture from pooling on the floors.